Biggest winners and losers from the Fed’s interest rate hike

 6. The U.S. federal government

-With the national debt above $31 trillion, rising rates will raise the costs of the federal government as it rolls over debt and borrows new money.
+With the national debt nearing $32 trillion, rising rates will raise the costs of the federal government as it rolls over debt and borrows new money.
 Of course, the government has benefited for decades from a secular decline in interest rates.
 While rates might rise cyclically during an economic boom, they’ve been moving steadily lower long term.

 Inflation has been running hot over the last couple of years, and the Fed is aggressively raising interest rates to combat it.
 So plan carefully for how to take advantage, for example, by being more discriminating when it comes to shopping for rates on your savings accounts or CDs.
-One option for those looking for some protection against inflation is the Series I bond, which now offers a solid annual interest rate of 6.89 percent.
+One option for those looking for some protection against inflation is the Series I bond, which offers a solid annual interest rate of 6.89 percent on bonds purchased through April 2023.